medic/cht-docs/content/en/apps/guides/hosting/4.x/adding-tls-certificates.md

 ## Certbot certificate

+_This Feature available on CHT 4.2.0 or later_

 If you have a deployment with a publically accessible domain name, you can have Certbot automatically create free TLS certificates by using [their Docker image](https://hub.docker.com/r/certbot/certbot/).

 Assuming your CHT instance is running with the default self signed cert: